vboyev-MSFT/defender-docs/defender-endpoint/attack-surface-reduction-rules-deployment-test.md

 > :::image type="content" source="media/asr-defender365-filter.png" alt-text="The Attack surface reduction rules detections filter on rules" lightbox="media/asr-defender365-filter.png":::

 > [!NOTE]
-> If you have a Microsoft Microsoft 365 Security E5 or A5, Windows E5 or A5 license, the following link opens the Microsoft Defender 365  Reports > [Attack surface reductions](https://security.microsoft.com/asr?viewid=detections) > Detections tab.
+> If you have a Microsoft 365 Security E5 or A5, Windows E5 or A5 license, the following link opens the Microsoft Defender 365  Reports > [Attack surface reductions](https://security.microsoft.com/asr?viewid=detections) > Detections tab.

 ### Configuration tab